Most advertising campaigns suffer from high customer acquisition costs.

 You can use the custom labels to subdivide existing campaigns into more fitting product groups, break out different ad groups or create new campaigns.

-Your exact implementation will depend on the complexity of the information that you’ve added into your custom labels.
+Your exact implementation will depend on the complexity of the information that you’ve added to your custom labels.

 For the client mentioned in the case study at the start, we’ve set up 3 different campaigns: